Art and paintings have naturally become a pivotal part of our daily lives.

 Painting was at its most popular stage ever in history as the globe entered the Renaissance era.

 Apart from its use as something to ponder over, paintings were now also being used as currency in the world, and this brought a new wave in the history of paintings!

-Their words now held great weight in every political situation as their paintings held the power to sway the minds of people.
+Their words now held great weight in every political situation as their paintings held the power to sway the people.

 These paintings that had a deeper meaning to them had started to attract viewers from all over the world.

-This was considered to be the best time in the history of painting as an art although other arts like sculpting were also gaining popularity.
+This was considered to be the best time in the history of paintings as an art although other arts like sculpting were also gaining popularity.

 This created a sense of great accomplishment among these painters and received a great deal of recognition.